<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 • Confirm your payment terms and invoice details, and ensure they have all the information they need to approve and pay on time.

-• Ensure that payment reminders are sent before the due date.
+• Ensure that reminders are sent before the payment deadline.

-• You may additionally ask your customer to confirm receipt of the email and inform you of any anticipated payment delays.
+• Ask customers to confirm receipt of the request payment email and inform you of any anticipated payment delays.

-Here is one example of how to strike a polite and a professional tone in your payment reminders:
+Here is an example of how to strike a polite and professional tone in your next payment request:

 Subject Line: Upcoming payment reminder from {your business name} for invoice {invoice number}